Repeated Measurements [CE08]

 Computer practicals in the statistical programming language R will be used to acquire hands on experience in applying these techniques to real data.
 All code used during the course will be live demonstrated using a web app, which will be made avaliable to participants.

 Participants need to bring their own laptop with certain pre-installed software (instructions will be given before start of the course).
 The assignment for this course needs to be handed in two weeks after the ending of the course.

 Please note that this courses has a blended design, which means that it includes both online modules and live meetings.
 The first meeting lasts 1 hour, the following meetings last 2 hours.
-The meetings are planned on the following days:
+Class days are listed under 'Course days' above.